Gudauri

 Gudauri (გუდაური) is a ski resort located on the south-facing plateau of The Greater Caucasus Mountain Range in Georgia.
-The resort is situated in the Stepantsminda District, along the Georgian Military Highway near the Jvari Pass, at an elevation of 2,200 meters (7,200 ft.) above sea level.
+The resort is situated in the Kazbegi Municipality, along the Georgian Military Highway near the Jvari Pass, at an elevation of 2,200 meters (7,200 ft.) above sea level.
 Gudauri lies 120 km to the north of the Georgian capital Tbilisi.
-The resort offers high quality skiing opportunities.
+Gudauri is 4.1 km away from the nearest border with the unrecognized South Ossetia.
 The slopes of Gudauri are above the tree line and considered to be avalanche-safe.
 The ski season lasts from December to April.
 Heliskiing is available throughout the season.

 Heliski

 Heliskiing provides skiers with almost unrestricted access to local mountains.
 Skiers can experience runs at altitudes between 1,500 and 4,200 meters above sea level.

 Ski touring

-The Gudauri Resort area and Mount Kazbek massif provide options for ski touring - is a great way to access nature as it was intended to be seen.
+The Gudauri Resort area and Mount Kazbek massif provide options for ski touring.

-The lifts provide easy access to the mountain wilderness that make this region special.
-With the necessary equipment and a bit of hard work, riders will be able to escape the crowds on the slopes and find some great skiing.

 Speed riding and paragliding

-Gudauri is Georgia's most renowned site for speedriding and paragliding.
+Gudauri is a well known site in the country for speedriding and paragliding.
 Experienced instructors are employed to accompany customers in the said activities.